HISPlayer/Unity_Video_Player/README.md

 Our `Unity Video Streaming Plugin` supports video on demand (VoD) and live video streaming with `HLS` and `DASH` formats.

 It opens the possibility to merge `gaming` with `OTT video streaming` industry, create truly interactive, immersive metaverse experiences for live events, sports, betting, e-learning and entertainment.
-Make your Unity games to alive, utilize new monetization opportunities with video ads in Web3 virtual world.
+Make your Unity games alive, utilize new monetization opportunities with video ads in Web3 virtual world.
 To get a demo please contact us at [admin@hisplayer.com](mailto:admin@hisplayer.com).

 ## Create immersive experiences